 Considering you already know our story, I feel I should formally introduce myself!

-I was born in beautiful Bournemouth which is where I currently reside, although I have not lived here all my life.
-I was fortunate enough to spend time in countries abroad with my parents and younger brother.
-This was a fabulous opportunity for any child.
-To gain an insight into other cultures and languages is an education itself, one that allows me to embrace diversity.
-By learning to live in a new country, amongst people speaking a different language with a very different culture and geographic setting to that of any place I lived before, it enabled me to adapt to new situations easily and enjoy a greater sense of adventure.
+I was born in beautiful Bournemouth and fortunate enough to spend time in countries abroad with my family; a fabulous opportunity for any child.
+To gain an insight into other cultures is an education itself.
+Learning to live in a new country, amongst people speaking a different language with a very different culture and geographic setting to that of any place I lived before, enabled me to adapt to new situations easily, enjoying a greater sense of adventure.
 These experiences are ones I will be forever grateful to have experienced, ones I simply could not have learnt in any classroom.

 I returned to the South Coast, went to University to study Law with full intentions of becoming a Barrister or Solicitor.
 During this period of time, I wanted to gain further insight into the legal system so I took temporary employment within a police station in an administrative capacity.
 I was taken out on patrol as a Civilian observer and thoroughly enjoyed the shift.
 Shortly after this I became a Special Constable (a voluntary Police Officer), but after a few years, I realised my love of the job had far outgrown my desire to become a Lawyer.
 With this in mind, I had a change in career direction and became a Police Officer in 2000 with the same Force, Hampshire Constabulary.
-To date, I can honestly say that I love my job and feel honoured and privileged to serve the people of Hampshire.
+Unfortunately life took me on another path when I experienced anaphylaxis whilst on duty.
+Sadly my latex allergy was too risky for me to continue in a much loved career and I was medically retired a couple of months ago after 15 yeas service.
+I loved my job and feel honoured and privileged to have served the people of Hampshire.

 Following a proposal of marriage in Rome, November 2005, we were married in December 2005!
 I am not sure any man who proposed would anticipate there only being a 5 week engagement period; little did he know what he had let himself in for.
 I was thrilled to hear of a Wedding competition on a local radio station.
 Quite naturally I felt compelled to enter it…… ‘forgetting‘ to mention it to my new Fiancé.
 When I received confirmation that we had been selected as finalists I was forced to confess to a shocked yet amused future husband, who perhaps pondered at what his life would be like from that point onwards!
 Despite this minor point, we went on to win, and were married 4 weeks later; a beautiful, emotional, joyous Christmas Wedding, shared with our wonderful family and friends.